 For sixteen years I worked in various administrative positions, but something about those positions did not fit.
 Something was missing, and I felt held back.
 Then, the image consulting and etiquette professional career options emerged in the 1980s—that was the perfect fit.
 I studied the industry and gave it my “spin.”
 As my earlier blog implied, the word “why” is behind everything that I do and teach.
 In other words, I do not want to tell you what you should or should not do.
 I prefer to help you understand “why” a rule, a guideline, or a fashion design is in your best interest.
 As this blog implies, I always strive to find a better and more effective way to present information.
 I will share more about that journey in an upcoming blog.

 that is your perfect fit and then go after it.

 “Gloria, as a young boy, I was always very persuasive.
 That became a very valuable talent with girls, but that’s another story.
 Sure enough, in high school, my parents paid for me to take a very intensive battery of tests to see what career I should pursue.
 The answer they gave was that I was very persuasive and, therefore, I should go into law or sales and marketing.
 Because I was so honest and ethical, I had to go into sales and marketing.
-And that’s what I got my undergraduate and MBA degrees in.
+And that’s why I got my undergraduate and MBA degrees.
 It was the right fit!” —Don H.